 - if occurring while a child is receiving services from a facility, happens when the facility and the employee or person providing services in the facility are in compliance with the laws and rules relevant to the occurrence of event.

 B. “Child” means one under age 18 and, for purposes of Minn.
 Stat.
 Ch.
 260C (Child Protection) and Minn.
 Stat.
 Ch.
-260D (Child in Voluntary Foster Care for Treatment), includes an individual under age 21 who is in foster care pursuant to Minn.
+260D (Juvenile Safety and Placement), includes an individual under age 21 who is in foster care pursuant to Minn.
 Stat. § 260C.451 (Foster Care Benefits Past Age 18).

 C. “Immediately” means as soon as possible but in no event longer than 24 hours.